Skip to main content

 Directory structure

-For this lab, your directory structure should be as follows:
+For this lab, your directory structure should be as shown below.
+The submission folder should also be structured the same way.

 |--init_data